 An immersion blender is mostly used to chop foods and to make puree foods.
 This device blends a liquid that is too lumpy to make a smooth drink.
 Immersion blender beat eggs and whip food ingredients together as well as to chop food.
 Also, an immersion blender is used to make mayonnaise.

 On the other hand, a hand mixer whips food, beats, and mixes food ingredients.
-You can use it to make a salad and icing dressings, make a dough, whip eggs or cream, and mix cake batters.
+You can use it to make a salad and icing dressings, make dough, whip eggs or cream, and mix cake batters.
 A hand mixer comes with different types of beaters that allow you to carry out multiple tasks.

 Ease of Use

 This device is lightweight, making it simple to hold and use.
-Also, the fact that it is handheld, it makes it easy to manoeuvre.
+Also, the fact that it is handheld, it makes it easy to maneuver.
 You need to immerse it inside a pot with food and press on to blend.
-An immersion blender is easy to clean since you just need warm soapy water plus a soft scrubber to clean.
+An immersion blender is easy to clean since you need warm soapy water plus a soft scrubber to clean.

 A hand mixer is more difficult to use compared to an immersion blender.
 The task is not that difficult, though.
 Just fix the right attachment and mix food.
 The motor is lightweight, making it simple to handle.
-Cleaning is also easy, use hot soapy water to clean the attachment, rinse then leave it to dry.
+Cleaning is also easy; use hot soapy water to clean the attachment, rinse then leave it to dry.